Triathlon at the 2022 Commonwealth Games – Women's PTVI

-The women's PTVI triathlon was part of the Triathlon at the 2022 Commonwealth Games program.
-The competition was held on 31 July 2022 in Sutton Park near Sutton Coldfield, West Midlands.
+The women's PTVI triathlon was part of the triathlon at the 2022 Commonwealth Games program.
+The paratriathlon was held on 31 July 2022 in Sutton Park near Sutton Coldfield, West Midlands, England.
 The event featured nine triathletes from six nations, and nine sighted guides.
 This was the second women's paratriathlon at the Commonwealth Games, and the first for athletes with a visual impairment.